Passing Dependencies

 Property Injection

-Dependencies are passed directly to the property:
+Dependencies are provided by writing directly to a member property:

 class MyClass